22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 Why do scaffold helmets need chin straps?

-Workers climb, lean, and look upward frequently on scaffolds.
-A chin strap prevents the helmet from falling off—protecting both the wearer and people working below from dropped-object hazards.
+Workers climb, lean, look upward, and work in wind on scaffolds.
+A chin strap helps prevent the helmet from falling off and protects both the wearer and people working below from dropped-object hazards.

 What footwear is best for scaffold work?

-Boots with anti-slip outsoles (SRC rated), steel or composite toe caps, and ankle support provide the best combination of grip and protection on scaffold platforms, ladders, and wet planking.
+Boots with anti-slip outsoles, toe protection, stable ladder grip, and ankle support provide the best combination of grip and protection on scaffold platforms, ladders, and wet planking.

 Are tool lanyards required on scaffolding?